Traveling Route 66 in 10 Days

 **Some of the links in this article are affiliate links that allow me to earn a small commission at no cost to you.**

 Route 66 in the United States runs 2,448 miles (3,939 km) from Chicago, Illinois to Santa Monica, California.
 It’s a journey that’s been “paved by pioneers, risk-takers, disruptors, poets, rule-breakers, and adventurers” since 1926.
-I like to consider myself one of those rule-breakers since I started at the end of the route and made my way to its beginning in Chicago—which is why this guide might seem backwards, but it’s great if you’re starting in California like I did.
+I like to consider myself one of those rule-breakers since I started at the end of the route and made my way to its beginning in Chicago—which is why this guide might seem backward, but it’s great if you’re starting in California like I did.

 You could drive down Route 66 for a month and still have things left over to do by the time you’re done.
 There’s so much to see on The Mother Road, but this guide focuses on the major sights along the way to include National Parks, landmarks, and fun local restaurants.
 If your time is very limited while traveling this route, then buckle up and let me help you plan your trip!